GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.68.06

+Fixed bug in `gam <UserTypeEntity> copy drivefile <DriveFileID> ... mergewithparent` that incorrectly named the copied file with the name of the parent folder.

+Updated `gam <UserTypeEntity> copy|move drivefile` to avoid copying/moving the same file twice.

 ### 6.68.05

 Updated `gam print groups ... ciallfields|(cifields <CIGroupFieldNameList>)` to account for an